 Projects will be supported by State funds.
-Approximately \$6 million is available to support up to 2 awards.
+Approximately \$8 million will be available under this RFA to support up to two (2) awards.
 The amount of funds awarded will be contingent upon the quality of applications submitted.
 The contract term will be up to five years.
 Annual direct costs are capped at \$1,000,000.
 Additionally, funds will be available to support Facilities and Administrative (F&A) costs up to 20 percent of modified total direct costs.
 It is expected that the size of each award will vary depending on the stage of development toward clinical application.

-While not required, applicant and sub-applicant organizations are encouraged to contribute additional cash to support the project (see RFA Attachment 2 for further details).
+While not required, applicant and sub-applicant organizations are encouraged to contribute additional cash (in-kind funds) to support the project (see RFA Attachment 2 for further details).